High School Curriculum

 Prerequisite: Level II or teacher recommendation

 In Chinese III, students are exposed to more complex grammatical structures in reading and listening.
 They are challenged to use the language to communicate, make comparisons, relate cultures and acquire information.
 Students will be exploring sociocultural issues and learn to handle more complex social interactions.
-(1 credit; half block, both semesters)
+(1 credit; full block, one semester)

 Chinese IV